List of 40 Famous Forests in India to visit

 Things To Do In Coringa Wildlife Sanctuary

-Tourists can go boating in the backwaters of Godavari.
-Visit nearby Hope Island, exclusively decorated for tourists.
+Tourists can go boating in the backwaters of the Godavari.
+Visit nearby Hope Island, which is exclusively decorated for tourists.
 You can check out the excavation site of Adurru, known for its Buddhist stupas and other historical artefacts related to the sacred religion.

 Sea-mouth of river tulyabhaga in Coringa Wildlife Sanctuary

-Sea-mouth of river Tulyabhaga in Coringa Wildlife Sanctuary
+Sea-mouth of the river Tulyabhaga in Coringa Wildlife Sanctuary

 Hotel in Coringa Wildlife Sanctuary